Inald/Frogger-Refactoring-2019/README.md

 load the project into the IntelliJ IDE, and set the correct configurations.
 This can be done by setting the Main class to com.mainPack.Main in the "Edit Configurations" next to the run button and add a maven goal in the build.
-Enter "clean compile test" and it allows for automated testing by pressing apply.
+Enter "clean compile test" to allow for automated testing when running "Frogger".

-Tested in labs
+Testing Environments:
+    - Primarily on HP Envy
+    - Labs

 Versions used:
     - Java 10